vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 Displays a list of vendors associated with the event.

 ### 3. Command Result
 The Command Result component displays the outcome or feedback of the requested action.
-It may display success messages, error notifications or other releant information
+It may display success messages, error notifications or other relevant information

 ### 4. Command Input
 This is where the user interacts with the application by providing a specific command.

 --------------------------------------------------------------------------------------------------------------------

 ## Features